 Sandy Hook is a tiny city located in the state of Kentucky.
 With a population of 630 people and two constituent neighborhoods, Sandy Hook is the 312th largest community in Kentucky.

-Unlike some cities, Sandy Hook isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sandy Hook are a mix of both white- and blue-collar jobs.
-Overall, Sandy Hook is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Sandy Hook who work in office and administrative support (17.48%), teaching (16.08%), and maintenance occupations (10.49%).
+Sandy Hook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Sandy Hook is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Sandy Hook who work in teaching (13.48%), office and administrative support (12.77%), and maintenance occupations (11.35%).

-Sandy Hook is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Sandy Hook does not have a public transit system used by locals to get to and from work.

 The people who call Sandy Hook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sandy Hook residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sandy Hook include English, German, Scots-Irish, and French .